Saudi Arabia deposits $2 billion in Pakistan's central bank ahead of key IMF meeting - ExBulletin

 Saudi Arabia deposits $2 billion in Pakistan’s central bank ahead of key IMF meeting

-ISLAMABAD — Saudi Arabia has deposited $2 billion in Pakistan’s central bank, the government said on Tuesday, a much-needed financial boost ahead of a critical International Monetary Fund meeting on the country’s new bailout package.
-Cash-strapped South Asia.

 In a video statement, Pakistani Finance Minister Ishaq Dar said the kingdom was delivering on its promise to bolster Pakistan’s foreign exchange reserves.
-The infusion is not a loan as such, but will strengthen reserves and will remain with the Central Bank of Pakistan for at least a year.
+The infusion is not a loan as such but will shore up reserves and remain with the central bank of Pakistan for at least a year.

 The development comes on the eve of an IMF board meeting that is expected to approve a new $3 billion loan that Pakistan badly needs to help the country weather an economic crisis.